llm-bible/llm-bible.github.io/_publications/prasanna2020when.markdown

 citations: 43
 bibkey: prasanna2020when
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2005.00561'}]
-tags: [Transformer, BERT, Pruning, Efficiency and Optimization]
+tags: [Transformer, Pruning, Efficiency and Optimization, BERT]
 ---
 Large Transformer-based models were shown to be reducible to a smaller number of self-attention heads and layers.
 We consider this phenomenon from the